Hiwonder-docs/Raspberry-Pi-5-Controller/source/docs/8_ROS2_Basic_Course.md

 ### 8.17.2 Components of A Robot

-During the process of modeling and describing robots, it’s essential for us to familiarize with the components and parameters of the robot.
+During the process of modeling and describing robots, it's essential for us to familiarize with the components and parameters of the robot.
 For example, a robot typically consists of four major parts including hardware structure, drive system, sensor system, and control system.
 The robot.
-Whether it’s mobile robot or desktop robotic arm, common robot on the market can be decomposed into these four main components.
+Whether it's mobile robot or desktop robotic arm, common robot on the market can be decomposed into these four main components.

 <img class="common_img" src="../_static/media/chapter_9/section_17/media/image2.png"  />